jcorporation/myMPD/docs/references/pictures.md

 title: Pictures
 ---

-# Albumart

 myMPD supports local coverart for albums and streams.

 ## Albums

-myMPD needs access to the MPD music_directory or a uptodate MPD.
+myMPD needs access to the MPD music_directory or a up to date MPD.

 You can download albumart with the script from [https://github.com/jcorporation/musicdb-scripts](https://github.com/jcorporation/musicdb-scripts)